furaga/UnityAvartarRetarget/Assets/JustWithJoints/README.md

-# JustWithJoint: Avatar Body Controller with Joint Positions
+# JustWithJoints: Avatar Body Controller with Joint Positions

-JustWithJoint is a simple examples of controling 3D avatars just with joint locations.
+JustWithJoints privides simple examples to control 3D avatars just with joint locations.
-It estimates bone orientations from the joint locations and retarget three 3D avatars (skeleton, Unity-Chan and Alicia).
+It estimates bone lengths and orientations and retarget them to three 3D avatars (skeleton, Unity-Chan and Alicia).

 Especially, I believe this asset helps researchers of 3D pose estimation.
-Most of recent deep learning based approach output only 3D joint locations, not bone orientations.
+Most of recent deep learning based approaches output only 3D joint locations.
-Some 3D mocap systems do not provide 3D joint locations, or these are not reliable.

-In these case, they need to find bone rotations just from joint locations.
+In these case, researchers need to estimate bone orientations just from joint 3D locations.
-However, contrary againt intuition, how to do this is not obvious and sample code is hard to find.
+However, againt intuition, how to do this is not obvious and it is hard to find sample codes.
-(At least, I could not google any good sample)
+(At least, I could not google anything helpful)

-JustWithJoint contains simple and great examples:
+JustWithJoints is for you!
+It contains simple and great examples:
-- Scenes/1_Locations - Control a skeleton simply by retargetting joint locations.
+- Assets/JustWithJoints/Scenes/1_Locations.unity: Control a skeleton simply by retargetting joint locations.
-- Scenes/2_Skeleton  - Control a skeleton by estimating bone rotations and forward kinematics
+- Assets/JustWithJoints/Scenes/2_FK.unity       : Control a skeleton by estimating bone rotations and running forward kinematics
-- Scenes/3_Avatar    - Control three 3D avatars (skeleton, Unity-Chan and Alicia) with the estimated bone rotations from joint locations.
+- Assets/JustWithJoints/Scenes/3_Avatars.unity  : Control three 3D avatars (skeleton, Unity-Chan and Alicia) with the estimated bone orientations.

-Internally, we convert LSP-order 14 joints to 13 bone rotations.
+Internally, we convert 14 joint locations to 13 bone lengths and orientations.

-You can use this asset for any purpose.
-Of coource, commercial use is OK, excepting the contents in JustWithJoint/UnityChan/ and JustWithJoint/Alicia/.

 ## Features